 Rebel Rugby Revolution.

-And I’ve arrived at a point where I believe, if used correctly, it can relieve financial pressure on RA, whilst retaining players for Wallaby duty and helping nurture stronger pathways for gen-next into Super Rugby & beyond.
+And I’ve arrived at a point where I believe, if used correctly, it can relieve financial pressure on RA, while retaining players for Wallaby duty and helping nurture stronger pathways for gen-next into Super Rugby and beyond.
 Plus, as Happyman instructed in Thursday’s News, it rightfully rewards players for their skill in a global game and they can earn substantial sums of cash at the same time.

 Rebel Rugby?
 Hell yeah.